 If you are already logged in to Gmail, you can access Google Sites from the Google Apps icon next to your Google account icon on the top right of the page.

-These instructions are for general eportfolio creation using the new Google Sites.
+These instructions are for general eportfolio creation using New Google Sites.

 To get started, watch this Google Drive Video Tutorial.
 Once you are ready to proceed, follow these instructions to create your artifacts folder.